python/exceptiongroups/except_star.md

 ## Syntax

-We're considering to introduce a new variant of the `try..except` syntax to simplify working with exception groups:
+We're proposing to introduce a new variant of the `try..except` syntax to simplify working with exception groups:

 ```python